 Examples: Language evolves.
 Because of that, sometimes things that were once acceptable to say are no longer okay.
 “Colored” is a great example, as it was once a word used even by black individuals — see the NAACP standing for National Association for the Advancement of Colored People — but the term has since fallen out of use.
 (More examples below, with the preferred vernacular.)

 Why it’s offensive: I understand these words are typically not intended to be malicious, and sometimes we genuinely had no idea a word has fallen out of use.
 That’s fine — no one expects us to know everything, all the time!
 However, if someone says, “Maybe you shouldn’t say that word,” rather than get defensive and angry, just nod and apologize.
 Usually the other person will move on.
 Also, a quick Google search will usually point you in the right direction, but if your gut is making you feel it might be offensive, then just don’t say it.

 Alternatives: The following list is set up with words that have fallen out of practice (for whatever reason), followed by the preferred vernacular.
-This should serve as only a general, BRIEF list, as I am not the authority on all of these things.
+This should serve as only a general, overall list, as I am not the authority on all of these things.

 - Orientals: Asian, Asian American, or a more specific term, such as Chinese, Japanese, or Filipino.

 - Colored/Negro: While you likely won’t get much side-eye for saying “African American,” that term is starting to fall out of favor.
 Use “black” when you can.